Page 1057

 grid on;

-The performance of the proposed Smart Battery Management System (BMS) was validated using MATLAB-
+The performance of the proposed Smart Battery Management System (BMS) was validated using MATLAB-based

-based simulation under dynamic operating conditions.
-The simulation model incorporates battery dynamics,
+simulation under dynamic operating conditions.
+The simulation model incorporates battery dynamics, State of Charge

-State of Charge (SOC) estimation, thermal behavior, and protection mechanisms to evaluate system performance
+(SOC) estimation, thermal behavior, and protection mechanisms to evaluate system performance in real-time scenarios.

-indicate a gradual decrease in SOC from its initial value, corresponding to the discharge of the battery.
-Minor
+gradual decrease in SOC from its initial value, corresponding to the discharge of the battery.
+Minor fluctuations observed

-fluctuations observed in the SOC curve are attributed to varying load conditions, which closely resemble real-
+in the SOC curve are attributed to varying load conditions, which closely resemble real-world electric vehicle operation.

 www.rsisinternational.org